-Burdock may cause an allergic reaction in people sensitive to certain flowers and herbs.
-When applied directly to the skin, it can cause a rash.
+When applied to the skin: Burdock is possibly safe when used for up to 4 weeks.
+It might cause an allergic reaction in people sensitive to certain flowers and herbs.
+It can also cause a rash.

 Allergy to ragweed and related plants: Burdock may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
-If you have allergies, be sure to check with your healthcare provider before taking burdock.
+If you have allergies, check with your healthcare provider before taking burdock.

 Surgery: Burdock might increase the risk of bleeding during and after surgery.
 Stop taking it at least 2 weeks before a scheduled surgery.

 Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with BURDOCK

 Burdock might slow blood clotting.
 Taking burdock along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 You Might Also Like